MinhQuangNT/fiveCardGUI/README.md

 # fiveCardGUI

 A desktop implementation of Five Card Draw Poker built with **Java** and **JavaFX**.
-The player competes against a dealer controlled by an algorithm that evaluates its hand and strategically chooses which cards to discard before the showdown.
+The player competes against a dealer controlled by an algorithm that evaluates its hand and strategically chooses which cards to discard before the round starts.

 ## Features